 Though it’s a classic, corny romcom complete with Sandra Bullock as the lead, there is some depth here.
 Sandra Bullock’s character is perceived as a cold b*tch at work.
 Now it’s true she isn’t the nicest, but she feels like the only way for her to get ahead in publishing is to show this tough exterior, including treating her gorgeous male assistant (Ryan Reynolds) terribly.
 But as with all romcoms, chaos ensues, then they go to Alaska, Betty White is there, and the rest is history.

 Morning Glory (2010)

 Jerry Barnes: ‘Day Break’ is understaffed, underfunded, and whoever works there will be publicly ridiculed, underpaid, overworked.
 Awful.

 Becky: I’ll take it.

 Rachel McAdams gives a fabulous performance as Becky Fuller (she makes coffee look tired) as a driven-to-the-point-of-insanity young producer who takes a job on a failing morning news show.
 Becky is too obsessed with the job (she barely has time for her adorable love interest) and can’t calm down, even when the show starts to do well (thanks to getting a curmudgeonly Harrison Ford to cooperate).
-When she is offered her dream job at The Today Show, she is faced with sticking with the show she built or moving.
-It’s a great film.
+When she’s offered her dream job at The Today Show, she’s faced with sticking with the show she built or moving on.

 What other movies would you add to this list?
 Share them in the comments!